Stitch Fix Review: What to Know Before You Shop

 Yes!
 I haven’t personally exchanged anything although there were a couple of items that were too big for me.
 Instead, I just sent them back because they weren’t things I wanted to keep anyway.
 But Stitch Fix says that you can choose to exchange items for different sizes during the checkout process.
 You can also do this if something in your Fix arrives damaged.

 Not necessarily – I just don’t have the budget for a lot of them!
-Like I said, I’m a budget shopper.
+Like I said, I’m a budget shopper, so some Stitch Fix prices are simply out of my usual price range.
 It’s my personal preference to buy clothing that’s on sale or priced at what I consider to be an affordable price.
 Stitch Fix does send some pricey items, but that doesn’t mean they’re overpriced.
 The clothes I’ve kept are amazing quality and so comfortable, so I definitely wouldn’t consider them priced incorrectly.
 They’re just out of my budget for regular clothes shopping.

 No, you don’t have to.
 I mentioned above that you can choose on-demand shopping with Stitch Fix.
 It’s what I do.
 Log in whenever you want a new Fix sent and your stylist will get to work.
 You’ll pay the $20 styling fee when you schedule your Fix.
 No monthly payments to commit to!